mildlydiverting/techworksforus/src/pages/privacy-notice.md

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

-Please contact us at \[DATA EMAIL] or \[POSTAL ADDRESS] if you wish to make a request.
+Please contact us at admin @ techworksforus.com or 85 Great Portland street, First Floor, London, W1W 7LT if you wish to make a request.
 Please clearly mark that you are making a Subject Access Request (SAR) in the email or letter.

 ## How to contact us, or make a complaint